collectionspace/wp-collectionspace/README.md

 A typical plugin configuration requires adding and configuring a CollectionSpace browser, adding a menu option, and adding some CSS rules.

+The following instructions describe how to configure the plugin using the WordPress admin area, accessed at /wp-admin.

 ### Adding a CollectionSpace Browser

 Once the plugin has been activated, CollectionSpace Browsers will appear as an option in your WordPress menu.
 To add a collections browser to your site: